Robust Invariant Sets Computation for Switched Discrete-Time Polynomial Systems: Introduction

 \section{Introduction}

-The compuation of robust invariant sets is central to validation of systems such as programs (or discrete-time systems), physical systems (or continuous-time systems) or hybrid systems \cite{blanchini2008set}.
-A robust invariant set of interest in this paper refers to a set of sates such that every possible trajectory initialized in it never violates a specified state constraint irrespective of the actual perturbation.
-It goes by numerous other names in the literatures, e.g., infinite-time reachability tubes \cite{rakovic2008} and invariance kernels in viability theory \cite{aubin2011}.
-Due to its widespread applications, robust invariant sets generation has been the subject of extensive research over past several decades, thereby producing a large amount of works on this topic, e.g., Lyapunov function methods \cite{chesi2011,kapinski2015,jarvis2003,giesl2015review}, fixed point methods \cite{li2018invariance,rungger2016} and viability theory \cite{aubin2011}.
+The computation of robust invariant sets is central to the validation of systems such as nonlinear dynamical systems and hybrid-state extensions thereof \cite{khalil2002nonlinear,lunze2009handbook}.
+A robust invariant set of interest in this paper refers to a set of states such that every possible trajectory initialized in it never violates a specified safe state constraint irrespective of the actual disturbance.
+It has many other names in the literature, e.g., reachability tubes \cite{rakovic2008} and invariance kernels \cite{aubin2011}.
+Due to its widespread applications in systems and control for stability analysis and control design \cite{blanchini2008set}, robust invariant sets generation has been the subject of extensive research over past several decades, e.g., \cite{bertsekas1972,rakovic2004,grieder2005,maidens2013,trodden2016,li2018invariance,aubin2011}.